amsearles/Game-Development-Final-Project/README.md

 Work on trail - Anthony

 ###Scrum meeting notes:
-* fixed the bugs we had
+* Fixed the bugs we had
-* decided to focus on one singlelevel with an ever increasing difficulty
+* Decided to focus on one singlelevel with an ever increasing difficulty

-//TODO

 ---
 ##Due 05/06: